dbogatic/stock-evaluation/README.md

 This repo is work in progress, so it is subject to further changes/improvements.

-If you come across errors, while using the tools, please let me know so I can correct them.
+If you come across errors while using the tools, please let me know so I can correct them.

 If you have any suggestions and ideas how this repo or the code could be improved, I welcome such suggestions.